DrKain/scrape-youtube/README.md

 #### Notes

 -   Multiple pages can not be loaded.
 YouTube changed how loading works so this is currently not available.
+-   This package will only make a single request per search.
--   If this package stops working please create an issue on GitHub so I can fix it as soon as possible.
+-   If this package stops working please create an [issue on GitHub](https://github.com/DrKain/scrape-youtube/issues) so I can fix it as soon as possible.
 -   If this readme is lacking, Please feel free to create a PR fixing or adding any information you feel would help.
 I gladly accept any helpful pull requests or contributions.